News UK: Phone hacking allegations

 In contrast to News International's earlier denials of knowledge, The Guardian cites suppressed evidence revealing that News of the World's editorial staff were involved with private investigators who engaged in illegal phone-hacking, and that both reporters and executives were commissioning purchases of confidential information; this is illegal unless it is shown to be in the public interest.
 Apparently these activities were well known within the News of the World, being "openly paid for by the accounts department with invoices which itemised illegal acts".
 The paperwork was alleged to show the above occurred during the tenure of Andy Coulson, who was chief press advisor to David Cameron, leader of the UK's Conservative Party, until his resignation on 21 January 2011.

 On 4 July, The Guardian reported that a private investigator at the News of the World had hacked into the phone of murdered teenager Milly Dowler, causing both her parents and police investigating her murder to wrongly believe she was still alive.
 This occurred during the period that Rebekah Brooks (née Wade) was editor.

 On 7 July, British newspaper The Daily Telegraph alleged that the families of dead British service personnel were targeted by private investigators working for the News of the World.
 This led to The Royal British Legion severing ties with the paper until such allegations are proved false.
 On the same day, James Murdoch announced the News of the World would be shut down after the publication of one more edition on 10 July 2011, due to the allegations.
 The newspaper had already been faced with the withdrawal of a number of sponsors which had advertised their products and services in the newspaper, not to mention the inevitable fall in sales that the newspaper would have faced had it remained in circulation.

 On 15 July, Rebekah Brooks resigned as chief executive of News International.
 She commented thus on her departure:

-Rebekah Brooks £10m payout

 The Guardian newspaper, citing official company accounts, claims Brooks received a £10.8m payoff for leaving News International.